The dim lamp that is memory often shines

 the trees put up their gaunt arms to the skies

-I remember now the colour of her eyes
+Grey was the colour of her eyes

 I am peering through a gorse bush on the cliff